sdysch/sdysch.github.io/_posts/2022-02-19-Simulating_Mancala_part_1.md

 ## What's next?
 This post has 'part 1' in the title...so what's next?
-As an excuse to learn about [reinforcement learning](https://en.wikipedia.org/wiki/Reinforcement_learning), I want to try implementing an agent with some sort of machine learning focus.
+As an excuse to teach myself[reinforcement learning](https://en.wikipedia.org/wiki/Reinforcement_learning), I want to try implementing an agent with some sort of machine learning focus.
 When I find the time to do this, it will be described in a part 2.